This Hotel Where You Can Sleep in a Bookshelf Is a Bookworm’s Dream Come True

 If calling the smallest mattress option, which is just smaller than twin XL, “compact” seems like a polite word for “too tight,” you can also pick from a “standard” mattress, which is closer to a full-sized bed.
 Or if your partner is coming with you, splurge for a king-sized bed.
 Depending on which location you pick, prices range from ¥3500 (about $31) to ¥3500 (about $60) per night.

 New titles are everywhere you look at Book and Bed Tokyo.
 Glance at the soft, moody lighting and you’ll see dozens of books dangling from the ceiling.
-(See if you can find one of these 18 books you can read in a day so you can finish during your stay.)

 And for those who’d rather flip through a magazine, there’s an entire wall lined with them.
 (Don’t miss this restaurant that gives a book to every customer, too.)